pebreo/cookiecutter-hello-world/README.md

 ```
 UPDATE: This is not the case anymore with the newest cookiecutter.
-You can name your top directory whatever you want, not just repo_name.
+You can name your top directory whatever you want.
 ```